 A linear accelerator is a machine that delivers radiation to your body.
 It only gives radiation to the specific area that is being treated.

-Your radiation oncologist will decide how much radiation you will receive and how many times you will receive it.
+Your radiation oncologist will decide how much radiation you will

 When deciding this, they will take into account: